JoseFilipeFerreira/thonkbar/README.md

 Can be either a command in the `$PATH` or a command in `~/.config/thonkbar/scripts` (when prepended with `scripts/`) that outputs a suported block format.

+#### essential

+Using the `SIGUSR2` a user can toggle the bar between showing all the blocks and showing only the blocks marked as essential.
+By default the blocks are marked as essential so this field can be omitted.

+#### cmd

+Can be either a command in the `PATH` or a command in `~/.config/thonkbar/scripts` (when prepended with `scripts/`) that outputs a supported block format.

 Commands used can output up to 3 lines:
  - text on the block